coinflex-exchange/v2/source/includes/_v2_websocket.md

 ## Session Keep Alive

-To maintain an active WebSocket connection it is imperative to either be subscribed to a channel that pushes data at least once per minute (Depth or Balance) or send a ping to the server once per minute.
+To maintain an active WebSocket connection it is imperative to either be subscribed to a channel that pushes data at least once per minute (Depth) or send a ping to the server once per minute.

 ## Order Commands